shazzad-hasan/graph-analysis/README.md

 - Construct a graph data structure in Python
 - Create DIMACS SAT instances from the graphs
 - Use an SAT solver to calculate the chromatic number, clique number, and independence number
+- Check if the graph admits an acyclic 2-colouring and acyclic 3-colouring